 Tyneside and Northumberland Mind has a telephone support line which offers listening, practical and emotional support to anyone over 16.
 It’s open 7 days a week 8am to 10pm.

 Patient Information Centre have a range of free mental health guides to download and relaxation techniques that can help relieve stress and gain a sense of wellbeing.
 Available in both male and female voices.The self help leaflets cover a range of topics such as: abuse, low mood, panic, post natal depression, alcohol, anxiety, eating disorders, controlling anger, stress, self harm and depression, sleep problems, depression in prisoners and post traumatic stress

 Mental Health services 24 hours support where to find support in an emergency or crisis situation

 Tyneside Women’s Health promotes the positive mental health and emotional well-being of women through various groups and activities.

 Newcastle Libraries run the ‘Reading Well Books on Prescription‘ scheme.
 The collection provides books available to borrow to help you manage your mental wellbeing.
 The books deal with issues such as anger, anxiety, fear, panic, worry, assertiveness, confidence, self-esteem, depression, eating disorders, fatigue and pain

-Mental Health Concern provides a wide range of specialist mental health services, predominantly commissioned by the NHS and local authorities.
+EveryTurn Mental Health provides a wide range of specialist mental health services, including some commissioned by the NHS and local authorities.

 ReCoCo: The Recovery College College run various peer-led support groups, and free educational and creative courses, which are open to anyone who would find them helpful in their recovery from mental illness, substance misuse, trauma or distress.